Recommended reading

 x

-is a Promise, then the state of p
+is a Promise, then p

-locked on the state of x
+adopts the state of x

 x